Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/wCCD/wCCD-front-end-set-up.rst

     .. note::

         The puzzle icon at the top right of the ``Chrome`` browser allows you to manage your browser extensions.
-        You can enable pinning by clicking on the Concordium browser wallet.
+        You can enable pinning of the Concordium browser wallet.

         .. image:: ./images/wCCD_tutorial_13.png
             :width: 30 %

-    .. dropdown:: Getting your private key from the mobile wallet backup file

-        Coming soon.

     .. dropdown:: Getting your private key from an account already imported to the `concordium-client`